1 - Overview

 You can query the current server status and synchronize it to the Console.

 1. All Services > Data Analytics > Event Streams Click the menu.
-Navigate to the Service Home page of Event Streams.
+1. Navigate to the Service Home page of Event Streams.

-Provides parameter query and modification functions.
+Provides parameter lookup and edit functionality.

 To view and modify configuration parameters, follow the steps below.